HDFMapDigiTemplate

-class bapsflib._hdf.maps.digitizers.templates.HDFMapDigiTemplate(group: Group)
+class bapsflib._hdf.maps.digitizers.templates.HDFMapDigiTemplate(group: Group)

-Bases: ABC
+Bases: HDFMapTemplate, ABC

 Template class for all digitizer mapping classes to inherit from.